-The Davis School District and South Clearfield Elementary shall reasonably accommodate a parent's or guardians:
+The Davis School District and [name of your school] shall reasonably accommodate \\ a parent's:

-- written request to retain a student in kindergarten through grade 8 on grade level based on the student's academic ability or the student's social, emotional, or physical maturity. - written request, prior to scheduled event, to excuse the student from attendance for a family event or a scheduled proactive visit to a health care provider.
-(Student agrees to make up course work for school days missed for the scheduled absence). - written request to place a student in a specialized class, a specialized program, or an advanced course.
-(In determining whether placement is reasonable, the District shall consider multiple academic data points). - request to excuse the student from taking an assessment that is federally mandated, is mandated by the state, or requires the use of a state assessment system or software that is provided or paid for by the state. - initial selection of a teacher or request for a change of teacher. - request to visit and observe any class the student attends. - request to meet with a teacher at a mutually agreeable time if unable to attend a regularly scheduled parent teacher conference.
+$\cdot$ Written request to retain a student in kindergarten through grade 8 on grade level based on the student's academic ability or the student's social, emotional, or physical maturity.

+$\cdot$ Written request, prior to scheduled event, to excuse the student from attendance for a family event or a scheduled proactive visit to a health care provider.
+(Student agrees to make up course work for school days missed for the scheduled absence).

+$\cdot$ Written request to place a student in a specialized class, a specialized program, or an advance course.
+(In determining whether placement is reasonable, the District shall consider multiple academic data points).

+$\cdot$ Request to excuse the student from taking an assessment that is federally mandated, is mandated by the state, or requires the use of a state assessment system or software that is provided or paid for by the state.

+$\cdot$ Initial selection of a teacher or request for a change of teacher.

+$\cdot$ Request to visit and observe any class the student attends.

+$\cdot$ Request to meet with a teacher at a mutually agreeable time if unable to attend a regularly scheduled parent teacher conference.

-Each accommodation shall be considered on an individual basis and no student shall be considered to a greater or lesser degree than any other student.
+Each accommodation shall be considered on an individual basis and no student shall be considered to a greater or a greater or lesser degree than any other student.

-Reasonably accommodate for purposes of this section means the District or school shall make its best effort to enable a parent or guardian to exercise a parental right specified here without substantial impact to staff and resources, including employee working conditions, safety and supervision on school premises and for school activities, and the efficient allocation of expenditures; while balancing: the parental rights of parents or guardians; the educational needs of other students; the academic and behavioral impact to a classroom; a teacher's workload; and the assurance of the safe and efficient operation of a school.
+\\Reasonably accommodate for purposes of this section means the District or school shall make its best effort to enable a parent to exercise a parental right specified here without substantial impact to staff and resources, including employee working conditions, safety and supervision on school premises and for school activities, and the efficient allocation of expenditures; while balancing: the parental rights of parents; the educational needs of other students; the academic and behaviorally impact to a classroom; a teacher's workload; and the assurance of the safe and efficient operation of a school.

-The parental rights specified here do not include all the rights or accommodations available to parents or guardians from the public education system.
+The parental rights specified here do not include all the rights or accommodations available to parents from the public education system.